slavakung/slavakung.github.io/_pages/community.md

 ## Reviewing ##

-I serve as a (sub-)reviewer for journals and conferences, including TNNLS, AIJ, MLJ, CI, and IJCAI, ILP, and others.
+I have served as a (sub-) reviewer for various journals including TNNLS, AIJ, MLJ, CI, and conferences including IJCAI, ILP, and others.

+## Advising ##

+I serve as a faculty adviser for the Czech *Upsilon Pi Epsilon* (UPE) honor society for talented CS students.
+I coordinate the local chapter activities, report to the US central, secure funding, etc.

 ## Supervising ##

 I have supervised the following Bachelor's and Master's students:

-Topics on Deep Relational Learning
+Topics on *Deep Relational Learning*

 ---